Learn more about becoming a Chapter Champion HERE.

 CE Prior Approval Process for Chapters – Changes and Updates

 In our December issue of Volunteer Leader, we announced new changes to the CE prior approval process for chapters.
 We also included a brief description of several tools and resources that will be available.
-Included in those were the new Speaker Directory (formerly know as the Speaker Resource Guide) and the Event Planning Grid.
-Below are additional details about each.
+Included in those listed were the Top 10 lists and an updated evaluation form template.
+Below are additional details about each resource.

 ANFP offers an adversity rebate for chapters that need additional financial assistance in addition to their bi-annual rebate and revenue produced from chapter programs.
 The adversity rebate is to help off-set ANFP chapter operational costs related to meetings, programs, or other initiatives.
 The next deadline for the adversity application is March 1, 2020.
 If approved, the rebate will be distributed by March 30 and expenditure should be completed by April 30.
 Applications are accepted quarterly and can be found on ANFPConnect, Volunteer Resources, Chapter Management.